 As noble as these objectives are, we must also avoid lapsing into bureaucratic and cyclical practices.
 States must demonstrate a requisite political will and commitment to close ranks, and make a determined and singular effort to overcome this challenge.

 Sri Lanka is party to 13 Counter-Terrorism Conventions, and to the SAARC Regional Convention on Suppression of Terrorism.
 We remain an active participant in global efforts to counter the illegal movement of funds for terrorist purposes, and will continue to support the work of the General Assembly and the Security Council in coordinating counter-terrorism efforts and establishing legal norms.

-Sri Lanka also notes with deep appreciation the work of the Ad Hoc Committee on Measures to Eliminate International Terrorism established by the General Assembly to strengthen the international legal framework against terrorism.
+The Ad Hoc Committee on Measures to Eliminate International Terrorism established by the General Assembly has made a vital contribution to strengthen the international legal framework against terrorism.